whatsupisha/iyc/_posts/2025-08-31-pradakshina-folks-please-chant-yoga-yoga-yogeshwaraya-softly-opposite-dhyanlinga/index.md

 Similarly, if you have habit of chanting loudly, please soften a bit when you crossing another Pradakshina guy or happen to unknowingly tagging along with someone going in your direction & both of you happen to be at same pace.

-As Sadhguru days, devotion is 'devoid of yourself'.
+As Sadhguru says, devotion is 'devoid of yourself'.
 So empathy to others should be a natural part of spiritual journey, specially at Isha.